 Fundraising can take many forms

-Every non-profit organization does it differently, but most build their fundraising around a combination of donor renewal campaigns, focused capital campaigns, matching gift campaigns, mailing label campaigns, new donor acquisition campaigns, major gift efforts and fundraising events.
+Every non-profit organization does it differently, but most build their fundraising around current donors through annual giving campaigns, focused capital campaigns, matching gift campaigns, mailing label campaigns, major gift efforts and fundraising events.

 - direct mail

 - online advertising

 - print advertising

 At the core of every fundraising program is the donor database.
 By all measures, this is the single most important asset of a non-profit – and should be managed with care.
 Every donor database should include:

 Non-profits generate the greatest amount of revenue when targeting the current donor file.
 This is a database of people who have already donated to the organization’s cause, and as such, are likely to donate again – and again.

 Current donors are targeted for general revenue annual campaigns as well as capital campaigns designed to provide funding for specific projects.